jxcore/jxcore/doc/native/Embedding_Basics.md

 This document is not yet complete.
 If you have any experience on the subject, feel free to contribute!

+Update: Consider checking `jx.h` file under 'src/public' for a very easy interface.

-If you want to see `jxcore` embedded in action, you might want to check `jxcore.h` and `node_main.cc` in addition to the explanations below.
+If you want to see `jxcore` embedded in action, you may want to check `jxcore.h` and `node_main.cc` in addition to the explanations below.

 Embedding jxcore.h alone is enough.
-Depending on the engine, you should insert the definitions below into your source code.
+Depending on the engine, you should insert the definitions below into your source code. (no longer necessary with 'jx.h' header)

 ```c++